Song Binbin: Cultural Revolution

-At the end of August, Wang Renzhong met Liu Jin and Song Binbin at the Diaoyutai Guesthouse and mobilized them to go to Wuhan to protect the Hubei Provincial Committee of the CCP.
-Before Liu Jin went, Song and her classmates went to Wuhan in early September.
+At the end of August, Wang Renzhong, a Chinese politician, met Liu Jin and Song at the Diaoyutai Guesthouse and mobilised them to go to Wuhan to protect the Hubei Provincial Committee of the CCP.
+Before Liu went there, Song and her classmates went to Wuhan in early September.
 Soon after, they wrote an article with the keynote of protecting the Hubei Provincial Party Committee of the CCP and handed it to the Provincial Party Committee.
-Immediately, the local newspaper published an open letter signed under the pen name "Song Yaowu".
+Immediately, the local newspaper published an open letter signed under the pen name "Song Yaowu."

-The content was different from the original article by Song and others.
-The wording was stronger to protect the Hubei Provincial Committee of the CCP.
-Song was dissatisfied with this.
-She asked the person in charge of the provincial party committee and issued a statement through the provincial party committee stating that she did not write the open letter, but she still did not agree to overthrow the provincial party committee.
+The content was different from the original article by Song and others, with stronger wording to protect the Hubei Provincial Committee of the CCP.
+Dissatisfied with this, Song asked the person in charge of the provincial party committee and issued a statement through the provincial party committee stating that she did not write the open letter, but still did not agree to overthrow the provincial party committee.

-After returning to Beijing, Song became a member of the "Xiaoyao Faction", and did not participate in the old Red Guard organizations.
-In April 1968, Song and her mother were taken to Shenyang under house arrest.
-In the early spring of 1969, Song escaped from Shenyang and went to the pastoral area of the Inner Mongolia Autonomous Region, where she moved to the Xilingol League.
+After returning to Beijing, Song became a member of the "Xiaoyao Faction" and no longer participated in the old Red Guard organisations.
+In April 1968, she and her mother were taken to Shenyang under house arrest.
+In the early spring of 1969, Song escaped and went to the pastoral area of the Inner Mongolia Autonomous Region, where she moved to the Xilingol League.

-In the spring of 1972, at the recommendation of the local herdsmen and the brigade commune, Song was accepted by a university and then returned due to rumors.
-According to reports from fellow villagers and educated youths, the teacher in charge of university enrollment in Xilingol League admitted Song under pressure, and Song entered Changchun Institute of Geology (now College of Earth Sciences, Jilin University) as a Worker-Peasant-Soldier student.

-In 1975, Song received a bachelor's degree from Changchun Institute of Geology.
+In the spring of 1972, at the recommendation of the local herdsmen and the brigade commune, Song was accepted by a university and then returned.
+According to reports from fellow villagers and educated youths, the teacher in charge of university enrollment in the Xilingol League admitted her under pressure, and she entered the Changchun Institute of Geology (now the College of Earth Sciences, Jilin University) as a worker-peasant-soldier student, where she received a bachelor's degree in 1975.